 Pawpaw consumption safety parameters:

-- A small percentage of people will experience some GI distress from eating fresh/raw pawpaw fruit.
-This is not unusual — for every food on earth, you can find someone who is allergic (this is true of common foods like eggs, nuts, dairy, etc).
+A small percentage of people will experience GI distress from eating fresh/raw pawpaw fruit.
+This is not unusual — for every food on earth, you can find someone who has aversions or allergies.

-- Eating cooked/baked pawpaw fruit increases the risk of GI distress.
+Eating cooked/baked pawpaw fruit increases the risk of GI distress.
 We’ve also found that cooked pawpaw fruit can develop off flavors – sickeningly sweet while oddly bitter.

-- Eating dehydrated pawpaw fruit increases the risk of GI distress to such a degree that you should NOT make or consume dehydrated pawpaw fruit.
-(If you need any more convincing, read the warnings and personal accounts of people who ate dried pawpaw fruit via a newsletter from The Ohio Chapter of the North American Pawpaw Growers Association’s.)
+Eating dehydrated pawpaw fruit increases the risk of GI distress to such a heightened degree that you should NOT make or consume dehydrated pawpaw fruit.
+If you need more convincing, read the warnings and graphic personal accounts of people who ate dried pawpaw fruit via a newsletter from The Ohio Chapter of the North American Pawpaw Growers Association.